-Instances of $\ensuremath{\texttt{Neos}\Flow}\label{tocale}$ class are fundamental for the whole i18n and L10n functionality.
+Instances of $\Neos\Flow\Il8n\Locale$ class are fundamental for the whole il8n and L10n functionality.
 They are used to specify what language should be used for translation, how date and time should be formatted, and so on.
-They can be treated as simple wrappers for locale identifiers (like de or $pl\PL$ ).
-Many methods from the i18n framework accept Locale objects as a optional parameter - if not provided, the default Locale instance for a Flow installation will be used.
+They can be treated as simple wrappers for locale identifiers (like de or pl_PL).
+Many methods from the il8n framework accept Locale objects as a optional parameter - if not provided, the default Locale instance for a Flow installation will be used.